willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 ### Background to Problem
 This project is about creating a chess engine that will be able to play a decent game of chess by the end.
 Chess players would typically use it to analyse positions for insight.
 It may also train players up to a specific Elo rating, and finally, it could also be played for a bit of fun.
 It will be programmed in C# and will mainly run on a desktop computer, and if there is time at the end of the project, it will also be available to access on the web.

 To tackle this project I will be using a test driven development approach.
 The project will be split into three; automated tests, the engine itself, and then the GUI.
-I will be using Trello to manage the project, an interactive user story board used to input important functionality the project needs to address.
-Although this will be a solo project, GitHub will be used to track changes to the project.
-This is for many reasons listed below:
+I will be using Trello to manage the project, and Although this will be a solo project, GitHub will be used to track changes to the project.
-- Used in industry: Become the industry standard for tracking projects and versioning.
-- Online repository: Code is accessible and saved online meaning any locally corrupt files which without GitHub would cause catastophic delays; can easily be overwritten with a previous versions.
-- Developer documentation: Allows me to easily add a project readme beneath the project for any key information other developers would need to carry on with the project.
-- Tracks changes: Any commits that cause big breakages in other sections of code can easily be 'backtracked' on to a previous commit where the code worked.
-- Integration options: Comes with integration options for many common platforms such as: Google Cloud, Amazon, and even GitHub pages.
-GitHub Pages will be particularly useful if there is time at the end of the project to make the engine available to access on the web.
-- Collabaration: As stated before this will be a solo project.
-However, in industry it is a commonly used solution to aid in collabaritve projects due to features such as merging.
-(Novoseltseva, 2020)

 ### Justification to Task
 I chose to take on this project not only because of my interest in the game itself; but also the personal growth and development I will get out of it as a programmer.
 It will be one of the most significant projects I have taken on solo.
 I will have to deep dive into some complex searches and evaluate algorithms that make up the main bulk of this project.
 The project is not only a task well suited to computers, but these algorithms' fundamental principles could be helpful in many other domains.
 Additionally, my time management and prioritisation skills will be challenged due to the different moving parts of this project.